abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

 - *cogo* from *cogo, cogere, coegi, coactus* is 1st singular present active indicative, meaning to compel.

-    I in turn would not be safe unless together: then having clasped her hand, I compel her to increase her pace.
+    I, in turn, say that I would not be safe if not together: then having clasped her hand, I compel her to increase her pace.

 29. *Paret aegre incusatque se quod me moretur.*